cdapio/cdap/cdap-docs/developers-manual/source/pipelines/creating-pipelines.rst

 **Note:** *Two system artifacts,* ``cdap-etl-batch`` *and* ``cdap-etl-realtime``, *have been deprecated and replaced by the above artifacts, as of CDAP 3.5.0.*

-Pipelines can be created using CDAP's included visual editor (the *CDAP Application Studio*), using command-line tools such the CDAP CLI and ``curl``, or programmatically with scripts or Java programs.
+Pipelines can be created using CDAP's included visual editor (the *CDAP Studio*), using command-line tools such the CDAP CLI and ``curl``, or programmatically with scripts or Java programs.

 Methods for Creating Pipelines